avishwakarma/dgraph-koa/README.md

 complex types or groups of properties.
 Because of this it is straight forward to store any GraphQL schema in Dgraph provided a few restrictions are met.

-Given a GraphQL schema, DgraphKoA can do four things:
+Given a GraphQL schema, DgraphKoa can do four things:

 1. Generate a GraphQL-JS schema that maps GraphQL queries to Dgraph queries
 2. Transform Dgraph responses into GraphQL responses (including support for the